THLfi/termed-e2e-tests/README.md

 Termed is a web-based vocabulary and metadata editor.

-This contains end to end tests for Termed UI.
+This project contains end-to-end tests for Termed (API + UI).

 ## Running